Digital Literacy for Families

 Empower Teens through Technology

-CfAL is proud to launch new programs specifically designed to support youth express themselves safely online through technology projects.
+CfAL is proud to offer Technology & Computer Training for Youth,, specifically designed to support youth express themselves safely online through technology projects.
+We like to consider these classes, "Tech4Teens"!

 Tech4Teens participants can choose to learn: